Frequently Asked Questions

 Can I delay the processing of my check payment?

 No. Registration payments are processed daily in accordance with current regulations.
-If you anticipate having difficulty making a payment, please do not hesitate to contactthe registration coordinator.
+If you think you may have difficulty making a payment, please do not hesitate to contactthe registration coordinator.

 I don't have a way to pay.
 Can someone else pay the registration fees for me?

 Yes.
-However, please make sure the third party is able to pay so that you don’t end up with an unpaid balance with the university.
+However, please make sure this third party is able to pay so that you don't end up with an unpaid balance with the university.

 Is it possible to pay in installments?

 Yes, for enrollment in a national degree program.
 Payment in three installments is available for amounts of €100 or more.
 The first installment must be paid by credit card during online registration or when finalizing registration at the registration office.
-At the same time, the remaining two installments will be set up for automatic debit authorization.
-This payment method is not available if the credit card expires before the final scheduled debit.
+At that time, direct debit authorization will be set up for the remaining two installments.
+This payment method is not available if the credit card expires before the final scheduled payment.

 Contact the registration office ofthe Faculty (UFR)/School/Institute; they may be able to offer you some solutions.
 For online payments, only Visa and Mastercard are accepted.

-When I registered online, I indicated that I receive a means-tested grant (CROUS), but the amount claimed does not match my situation.
+When I registered online, I indicated that I was a recipient of a means-tested scholarship (CROUS), but the amount listed does not match my situation.
 How can I correct this?

 Go back to the “ANNUAL DATA” page of the registration application you used.

-If your issue persists and you believe you are eligible for a grant, contactthe registration office orthe CROUS.
+If your problem still persists and you believe you are eligible for a grant, contactthe registration office orthe CROUS.

 My payment was declined by the bank.
 What should I do?